-Therefore, as a matter of equity, the student will be awarded 1,000 hours of compensatory education, roughly one hour of additional, independent, weekly services until the child turns twenty-five.
-12
+Therefore, as a matter of equity, the student will be awarded 600 hours of compensatory education, roughly an hour and 15 minutes of additional, independent, weekly services until the child turns twenty-five.

 As for the nature of the compensatory education award, the guardian may decide in her sole discretion how the hours should be utilized so long as those hours take the form of appropriate developmental, remedial, or enriching instruction or services that further the goals of the child's current or future IEPs.
 These hours must be in addition to any then-current IEP and may not be used to supplant an IEP.
 These hours may be employed after school, on weekends and/or during the summer months, at a time and place convenient for, and through providers who are convenient to, the child and the family.
-Given the significant nature of the child's disability profile, and the deprivation having occurred as to the most basic skills at the critical early stages of the
+Given the significant nature of the child's disability profile, and the deprivation having occurred as to the most basic skills at the critical early stages of the child's development, the compensatory education hours shall be available to the child until the child's (then young adult's) 25th birthday.
+Nothing in this paragraph, however, should be read to limit the parties' ability to agree mutually and otherwise as to any use of the compensatory education hours.

-12 This is not a requirement or directive that the guardian must utilize the compensatory education hours for weekly services but merely an illustration of how the totality of the compensatory education award might be logically conceptualized in terms of an attempt to remedy the IU's denial of FAPE.
-One might just as easily conceive of it as approximately 15 minutes per school day over the ensuing years, or approximately 50 hours per year in the ensuing years, or significant blocks of hundreds of hours as the guardian might choose to utilize those blocks of hours in the ensuring years.
+&lt;sup>11 This is not a requirement or directive that the guardian must utilize the compensatory education hours for weekly services but merely an illustration of how the totality of the compensatory education award might be logically conceptualized in terms of an attempt to remedy the IU's denial of FAPE.
+One might just as easily conceive of it as approximately 10 minutes per calendar day over the ensuing years, or approximately 20 minutes per school day over the ensuing years, or approximately 65 hours per year in the ensuing years, or significant blocks of hundreds of hours as the guardian might choose to utilize those blocks of hours in the ensuring years.
 Regardless, it is not merely a number plucked from the ether.